Tatton Hall: Upper floor

 On the walls of the upper landing are ten full-length portraits known as The Cheshire Gentlemen.
-They portray ten of the leading gentlemen of the county who met together at Ashley Hall to decide whether to support King George I or James Stuart in the Jacobite rising of 1715.
-They decided to support the king, which probably saved their lives and their estates.
+They portray ten of the leading gentlemen of the county who met together at Ashley Hall to decide whether to support George I or James Stuart in the Jacobite rising of 1715.
+They decided to support the King, which probably saved their lives and their estates.

 The bedrooms are named mainly after the type or colour of the original drapery.
 All the bedrooms, except the Lemon Room, have adjoining dressing rooms.
 The furniture in all the rooms was supplied by Gillows.
 The Silk Bedroom is above the Entrance Hall and was one of the principal guest rooms.
 It contains furniture of mahogany inlaid with ebony.
 The bed is a cut-down four poster bed.
 The Silk Dressing Room contains a large tin bath on castors.
 The other bedrooms are the Chintz Bedroom, which is furnished as a sitting room, the Lemon Bedroom, and the Amber Bedroom, which is furnished as a Victorian day nursery.
 Most of the paintings in the bedrooms depict family members.
 The Egerton Room was originally the Blue Bedroom but, with its dressing room, is now used for an exhibition about the Egerton family.
 In addition to family portraits, the paintings in these rooms include schemes for the design of the house by the architects, and paintings of architectural features by J. C. Buckler.
 There are also three paintings of excavations for the Manchester Ship Canal by Benjamin Williams Leader.
 Wilbraham Egerton, 1st Earl Egerton was the second chairman of the Manchester Ship Canal Company from 1887 to 1894.
-The dressing room includes paintings by Vasari and Tosini.
+The dressing room includes paintings by Giorgio Vasari and Michele Tosini.